Akanksha-Verma31/GFG-Project/README.md

-* About the tecnique of Lossless Data Compression with Huffman coding.
+* About the technique of Lossless Data Compression with Huffman coding.

 <a href="#"> ![info1](images/readme-images/info.png) </a>